 When settingup email marketing for clients, one of the most important suggestions I make is for people to sign up for a G Suite account.
 If you’re in business, having a reliable email service is a cornerstone and worth investing a little bit of money and time in setting up.
 Email is the lifeblood of online business and you don’t want to cut corners here.
 Sure you could get by with something else for a while, but it’s better to start strong and organized than to have to deal with switching over later.
 Many of my clients have asked why I’m so fanatic about this, so I thought I’d combine the answers I’ve given them over the years and create a resource that will help you if you’re not sure about making the leap to G Suite.

 Nothing screams “I don’t value my business” like having an email address like “[email protected]”.
 And while “[email protected]” or “[email protected]” is a step in the right direction, it still reads “I don’t take my business seriously.”
 If you want to give a professional first impression, an email like “[email protected]” is a great place to start.

-Bonus:The Oatmeal put out a great comic about what your email address says about you: Check it out here.
+Bonus:The Oatmeal put out a fun little comic about what your email address says about your computer skills.